JelindoGames/UnityVisualScriptingTutorials/README.md

 # VisualScriptingTutorials

+This is a step-by-step tutorial series for Unity's visual scripting system.

-This tutorial series assumes a basic understanding of the Unity Engine and C#.
+It assumes a basic understanding of the Unity Engine and C#.

 ## Sections

+### Basics

 [Part 0: Why Visual Scripting?](Tutorials/0_WhyVisualScripting.md)